Taxonomic Classification of Cannabis sativa L.: from biology to cultural and medicinal relevance

 Cannabis sativa L. belongs to the Domain Eukarya (organisms with complex cells), the Kingdom Plantae, and the Family Cannabaceae, which also includes the genus Humulus — the same as hops, used in beer production.
 Image: Canva Pro

 Probably during elementary school, in Biology class, you heard about Formal Taxonomic Classification.
-If you don't remember, you at least recognize terms like "Domain," "Kingdom," "Phylum," "Class," "Order," "Family," "Genus," and "Species," which represent the hierarchical levels of life organization.
-Does it ring a bell?
+If you don't remember, you at least recognize terms like "Domain", "Kingdom", "Phylum", "Class", "Order", "Family", "Genus", and "Species", which represent the hierarchical levels of life organization.
+Refreshed your memory?

-Now let's understand how this system organizes biodiversity — and, especially, how it applies to a plant well known to Sechat Portal readers: Cannabis sativa L. The module two of the Extension Course in Endocannabinology, the result of a partnership between UFSC and Dalla Instituto, delves into the main aspects of medicinal cannabis and provides essential information for healthcare professionals.
+Now let's understand how this system organizes biodiversity — and, especially, how it applies to a plant well known to Sechat Portal readers: Cannabis sativa L. The module two of the Extension Course in Endocannabinology, the result of the partnership between UFSC and Dalla Instituto, delves into the main aspects of medicinal cannabis and offers material with essential information for healthcare professionals.
 Here are some highlighted points:

 What is taxonomic classification

-The so-called formal taxonomy, or systematics, is a method created to group living organisms into categories ranging from broad to specific.
+The so-called formal taxonomy, or systematic, is a method created to group living organisms into categories that range from broad to specific.
 This structure was organized by Carl Linnaeus in the 18th century and still serves as the basis for scientific nomenclature.

 This method is essential for identifying and naming living beings, as well as highlighting their relationships and evolution.